 Sometimes you’ve just got to switch things up a bit in the kitchen.
-The food you pour forth to that table your family sits around can be full of critics when they get bored.
+The table your family sits around can be full of critics when they get bored!

 This is especially true of cultured foods.
 If you’re still in that phase where you are trying to convince your family to love cultured food as much as you do then keeping it interesting is imperative.

 So why not spice up your cultured vegetables a bit?
 If you’ve ever made lacto-fermented carrot sticks then you know how easy and yummy they can be.
 In this recipe you’ll get the same quick and easy vegetable ferment with a lovely southwestern twist.

 Make a brine from 1 tablespoon of salt combined with 1 quart of fresh water.
 Set aside.

 Cut carrots into sticks that will fit into your quart jar.
 If they are large cut them in half horizontally and then into quarters vertically (to create long, thin sticks).
 If they are smaller you can simply cut them in half vertically.